 Standards, like ISO 9001 with third party certification, give end users and specifiers a quick snapshot into the accountability and mastery a company applies to their QMS.
 While not possessing a third party certification is not necessarily grounds for dismissal of a particular product, many sectors have adopted third party certification of ISO 9001 compliance as a requirement.
 In lieu of a certification, specifiers and end users should review the company’s quality control plan, the documentation created, and the corrective actions within the documentation.
 Additionally, overall commitment can be assessed by the specific quality knowledge demonstrated by a company’s management.

-Over the course of the next few months, Brentwood will provide more details on our own QMS.
 By providing our customers with the knowledge we have has gained on our own quality journey, we hope to empower those we serve.
 Brentwood’s certification list can be viewed on our website.